CoreyCorza/ComfyUI-CRZnodes/README.md

 # Noteable Changes
 ## 5th Sept 2025

-If text display is truncated on a node, a tooltip will appear now on hover showing the full text
+If a text display is truncated on a node, a tooltip will appear now on hover showing the full text
 ![brave_MyyMf8NVaT](https://github.com/user-attachments/assets/45c4269e-67c2-472d-973d-4a9a59052587)

 Keyboard shortcuts integrated into comfyui.
 Search for `crz`